rettersoft/docs/src/pages/docs/components/classes.md

 ## Instances

 Except for static methods, everything else in a Rio class is instance-based.
 When creating a new instance INIT delegate method is called.
-Check init documentation [here](/docs/classes/delegate-methods#init).
-Lifecycle of an instance is documented [here](/docs/classes/lifecycle).
+Lifecycle of an instance is documented [here](/docs/components/classes#lifecycle-of-delegate-methods).

 ### States